-8. How should assets be distinguished among lines 47 and 50?
+7. How should assets be distinguished among lines 56 and 59?

-Answer: First report any assets qualifying for line 47 in that line.
-Then, report any assets not yet reported in line 47 that qualify for line 50.
-The important consideration for this section is that assets should not be double-counted.
+Answer: First report any assets qualifying for line 56 in that line.
+Then, report any assets not yet reported in line 56 that qualify for line 59.
+The important consideration is that assets should not be double-counted in this section.

-9. How should unencumbered assets that are held in a pool at a major electronic collateral management system be treated?
+8. How should unencumbered assets that are held in a pool at a major electronic collateral management system be treated?

-Answer: Assets available to fund gaps betweens inflows and outflow from day 1 and that meet all the other criteria are eligible for the stock of high-quality liquid assets.
-To decide which assets in the pool should be considered encumbered and unencumbered, please refer to the "definition of unencumbered" provided in section 6.1.1 of the instructions.
+Answer: Assets available to fund gaps between inflows and outflow from day 1 and that meet all the other operational requirements are eligible for the stock of high-quality liquid assets.
+To decide which assets in the pool should be considered encumbered and unencumbered, please refer to the "definition of unencumbered" provided in Section 6.1.1 of the instructions.

-10. Do assets pledged with the central bank (eg for RTGS purposes) qualify as high-quality liquid assets (row 50)?
+9. Do assets pledged with the central bank (eg for RTGS purposes) qualify as high-quality liquid assets?

-Answer: The unused portion of the collateral pledged at central banks can be counted as part of the stock of liquid assets in accordance with paragraph 27 of the Basel III liquidity rules text.
+Answer: The unused portion of the collateral that has been pre-positioned or deposited with, or pledged to, a central bank or a public sector entity (PSE) but that has not been used to generate liquidity can be counted as part of the stock of liquid assets in accordance with paragraph 31 of the Basel III LCR standards.

-11. Assume a bank uses the GC pooling market as offered by Eurex in Germany and receives collateral consisting of a basket of fixed income securities where, for example, roughly 40% of these securities are highly rated government securities that would, on their own, qualify for the stock of liquid assets.
+10. Assume a bank uses the GC pooling market as offered by Eurex in Germany and receives collateral consisting of a basket of fixed income securities where, for example, roughly 40% of these securities are highly rated government securities that would, on their own, qualify for the stock of liquid assets.
 The remaining part (60%) consists of securities (mainly covered bonds) issued by financials.
 The bank will receive this collateral as "full transfer of title" so these securities will initially be part of their liquid asset pool.
-How should this be treated in the LCR buffer?
+How should this be treated in the LCR stock of high-quality liquid assets?

-Answer: If the highly rated government securities can not separately be sold or used in a repo transaction, the weight that should be applied in the LCR should correspond to the asset that receives the lowest weight within the framework.
-For example, if the basket of securities includes only government securities that would be Level 1 eligible and covered bonds that would be Level 2 eligible, the entire basket of securities would be considered as Level 2 assets.
+Answer: If the highly rated government securities cannot separately be sold or used in a repo transaction, the weight that should be applied in the LCR should correspond to the asset that receives the lowest weight within the framework.
+For example, if the basket of securities includes only government securities that would be Level 1 eligible and covered bonds that would be Level 2A eligible, the entire basket of securities would be considered as Level 2A assets.
 If any part of the basket of securities relates to assets that are ineligible for the stock of high-quality liquid assets, the entire basket should receive a 0% weight and thus be excluded from the stock.

-12. Where the cap on Level 2 assets is binding for a bank (meaning that certain otherwise eligible assets are excluded from the stock of high-quality liquid assets), can the inflows on these excluded assets count in the denominator of the LCR as inflows (falling within the next 30 calendar days)?
+11. Where the cap on Level 2 assets or the cap on Level 2B assets is binding for a bank (meaning that certain otherwise eligible assets are excluded from the stock of high-quality liquid assets), can the inflows on these excluded assets count in the denominator of the LCR as inflows (falling within the next 30 calendar days)?

-Answer: No, Level 2 securities that are excluded from the stock of high-quality liquid assets because of the cap should remain reported in panel Ab and not be reported as inflows.
-However, securities that are excluded from the stock of high-quality liquid assets because they do not meet the operational requirements and are not reported in panel Ab can be included as inflows.
+Answer: No, Level 2A or Level 2B assets that are excluded from the stock of high-quality liquid assets because of the caps should remain reported in panel Ab (if Level 2A) or panel Ac (if Level 2B) and not be reported as inflows.
+However, assets that are excluded from the stock of high-quality liquid assets because they do not meet the operational requirements and are not reported in panel Ab (if Level 2A) or panel Ac (if Level 2B) can be included as inflows.